-Biden’s test: How to lead US out of virus ‘dark winter’
+Plunged into virus ‘dark winter,’ Biden must lead US out

 The Trump administration shepherded the development of two highly successful vaccines, with more on the way, and has delivered more than 30 million doses to states, U.S. territories and some major cities.
 Less than 40% of doses delivered have been administered, and Biden has deemed that a failure.

-The pace of vaccinations has been picking up but recently the American Hospital Association estimated that it would take more like 1.8 million shots a day to reach the goal of widespread or “herd” immunity by the summer.
+The pace of vaccinations has been picking up recently to around 900,000 daily shots, but the American Hospital Association estimated that it would take more like 1.8 million a day to reach the goal of widespread or “herd” immunity by the summer.

 Biden has talked of setting up mass vaccination sites and deploying mobile units to hard-to-reach locations.
 But that remains aspirational.